galaxyproject/training-material/topics/genome-annotation/tutorials/apollo/tutorial.md

 # Data upload

 To annotate a genome using Apollo, we need the reference genome sequence in FASTA format, and any evidence tracks we want to refine into our annotations.
-"Evidence tracks" can refer to something like:
+"Evidence tracks" can be any data like:

 - A set of prior gene predictions or other genomic feature predictions
 - The output of a bioinformatic analysis like BLAST or InterProScan
 - Sequencing reads from RNA-Seq or another HTS analysis
 - If you are not doing a *de novo* annotation, then a previous released <abbr title="Official Gene Set">OGS</abbr>

 In this tutorial we have obtained some data from NCBI related to [*Escherichia coli K12 str.
-MG1655*](https://ecoliwiki.org/colipedia/index.php/Category:Strain:MG1655).
-All of the data is publicly accessible and the sources are noted in the Zenodo records.
+MG1655*](https://ecoliwiki.org/colipedia/index.php/Category:Strain:MG1655), and we will visualise this data and use it to make some annotations in order to familiarise you with the process.

+> ### {% icon comment %} Real Data: Unreal Circumstances
+> While the data for this tutorial is sourced from publicly available databases, and is all related to different experiments on *E. coli K12*, this is not necessarily the data *you* might use to annotate your genomes.
+You probably know best what data you should be using in your own circumstances, for the specific features on which you are focused.
+{: .comment}

 ## Get data

 > ### {% icon hands_on %} Hands-on: Data upload
+>
+> 0. Create a new history and give it a good name
+>
+>    {% include snippets/create_new_history.md %}
+>    {% include snippets/rename_history.md %}
 >
 > 1. Click the upload icon {% icon galaxy-upload %}
 >